xndrbrgs/code-refactor/README.md

 # Horiseon Code Refactor

 ## Description
-The purpose of this project was to refactor a webpage to ensure that links are functional, CSS properties are consolidated, and HTML semantics are issued correctly to minimize verbose code usage.
+The purpose of this project was to refactor a webpage to ensure that links are functional, CSS selectors and properties are consolidated, and HTML semantics are issued correctly to minimize verbose code usage.

 ## Finished Site